Karen-Shekyan/The_Binding_Of_The_Elements/README.md

 - Fixed merging issues due to not using --no-ff flags.
 Pushed Jonathan's code and devlog from 5/20 to origin.
 - Made enemies do contact damage.
 Added to enemy interface to allow for this.
 Knockback does NOT get dealt from contact damage as of yet.
 - Enemies are now displayed.

+###### 5/22/22
+Jonathan Shavit:
+- wrote TouchyEnemy class, which moves towards the player and deals contact damage
+- tried making a Bullet class. they deal damage and are released properly, but don't move (so they're like permanent mines)
+-